 As a cohort, we will look at prefixes of time and position, and apply our Word Work skills from across this year to our writing.

-This term in Health & Wellbeing, students will explore three important Respectful Relationships topics: Help-Seeking, Problem Solving, and Stress Management.
-These areas are crucial in developing emotional intelligence and building positive, respectful relationships with others both inside and outside the classroom.
+This term in Health & Wellbeing, our learning is underpinned by the school value of 'Kindness'.
+Students will explore two important Respectful Relationships topics: Gender Norms and Stereotypes and Positive Gender Relations.
+These areas are crucial in developing emotional intelligence when building positive, respectful relationships with others.

-This term, our Inquiry focus is Business & Entrepreneurship.
-Students will take on the exciting challenge of becoming young entrepreneurs as they begin planning for our first ever Market Day at Mitcham Primary School, which will be held in Term 4.
+This term, students will continue with the Inquiry focus of Business & Entrepreneurship.
+Students will take on the exciting challenge of becoming young entrepreneurs as they begin planning for our first ever Market Day at Mitcham Primary School!
 This hands-on project allows students to work collaboratively in teams to develop and run their own business venture.
-Each team will design a stall to either sell a product, offer a service, or create an experience for all Mitcham students to enjoy.
+Each team has designed a stall to either sell a product, offer a service, or create an experience for all Mitcham students to enjoy.

 This unit is an excellent opportunity to integrate real-world maths, economics, communication, and teamwork skills in a fun and engaging way.
-Students will also be exposed to stories of local entrepreneurs to inspire and guide their journey.
+Importantly, this will be unpacked in detail through a reflection period after running their market stall.

 ** Differentiated learning will be present in each class to cater for all students individual learning requirements **